abbreviatedman/the-books-of-everyone/scrape/notes.md

 - Are Dint and Dint the boy the same guy?
-How about Knifemaker's son?
+How about Knifemaker's Son?
 - Are Quentin 23, Alice 23, Marina 23, Penny 23, and Josh 23 correctly credited?
 Make sure they aren't credited where their timeline 40 versions should be, and vice versa.
 And that if they're both credited, that they truly both appear.
 And also some of them have many names.
 - Also Fogg 17 (who might have different names!) and Todd 17.
 - Make sure Zelda is listed in every episode mentioned in VS Code's list.